 What is a Hiss Noise?

 A hiss is a broadband noise that’s more audible at high frequencies but spans the whole audible spectrum.
-In technical terms, it’s referred to as self-noise or inherent noise and measured in decibels (dB).
+In technical terms, it’s referred to as self-noise or inherent noise and is measured in decibels (dB).
 You might be familiar with blue noise; a hiss has a similar noise in the audio.
 It is difficult to avoid because electronic components themselves produce the hissing sound.

 You can also produce a hissing sound when you elongate Sss.
 A hiss is like air getting out of a narrow passage.
 If you’re a National Geographic fan, you might be familiar with the sound a snake makes in distress.
 That’s probably the best description of the hissing sound.